If you are reading this page, probability is you have decided to start solids with your little one.

 There has been an avalanche of books on the topic of starting solids and how to cook various recipes for this approach to weaning.
 Moms publishing their recipes is a great thing cause it means they are tried and tested.

 To give you a hand in selecting only the best ones, here are my top three books on this topic.

-- If I were to choose just one book to buy other than the one above, it would be Young Gums.
-It’s modern, simple cooking, but also one hand cooking which I love, now that I have a newborn and a toddler in the house.
+- If I were to choose just one book to buy other than the one below, it would be Young Gums.
+It’s modern, simple cooking, but also one hand cooking which I love, now that I have two kids in the house.